aldehir/UT99-UltiCross/README.md

 ## Usage

-Download the UltiCross texture package, [UltiCross.utx](Textures/UltiCross.utx), and install in your UT99 `Textures` folder.
+Download the `UltiCross.utx` texture package from the releases page and install to your UT99 `Textures` folder.

 Add the desired crosshair configuration to your `InstaGibPlus.ini` file.